 One of the readers wrote a comment that disagreed with some of the points made in the article.
 There’s nothing wrong with that.

 Some people are afraid to enable comments on their blog posts because they fear criticism.
-I always welcome comments and respond to them even if I don’t always see eye-to-eye with the writer.
+We always welcome comments and respond to them even if we don’t always see eye-to-eye with the writer.

 Make sure you digest the opposite side of every argument.
 You may even realize the other person has valid points.

 Now you can spin that criticism and re-position your argument with a positive angle that entices the person to take a specific action.

 Live video streaming is another great platform to utilize for this purpose.
 You can converse with your audience in real time through these channels and have a discussion.